soundpress/nycadministrativecode/docs/c08/index.rst

 *§ 9-140 Jail visitation statistics.* ::

 a.
 Definitions.
 For the purposes of this section, the following terms have the following meanings:

    Borough jail facility.
-The term "borough jail facility" means any department facility in which inmates are housed by the department and that is located outside Rikers Island.
+The term "borough jail facility" means any department facility in which incarcerated individuals are housed by the department and that is located outside Rikers Island.

    City jail.
-The term "city jail" means any department facility in which inmates are housed by the department.
+The term "city jail" means any department facility in which incarcerated individuals are housed by the department.

+   Complaint.
+The term "complaint" means a report made to the department or received by the department from any other city entity regarding an alleged act of sexual abuse, sexual harassment, or intervention against a visitor, including reports made on behalf of another person.

+   Intervention.
+The term "intervention" means an incident in which staff use their hands or other parts of their body, or other physical method to restrain, subdue, or compel a visitor to act or stop acting in a particular way.

    Professional.
-The term "professional" means a person who is properly identified as providing services or assistance to inmates, including lawyers, doctors, religious advisors, public officials, therapists, counselors, and media representatives.
+The term "professional" refers to people who are properly identified as providing services or assistance to incarcerated individuals, including but not limited to lawyers, doctors, religious advisors, public officials, therapists, counselors, and media representatives.

+   Sexual abuse.
+The term "sexual abuse" includes any of the following acts against a visitor, performed by staff with or without consent of the visitor, including when such acts occur during the course of an otherwise authorized search procedure: (1) contact between the penis and the vulva or the penis and the anus, including but not limited to penetration, however slight; (2) contact between the mouth and the penis, vulva, or anus; (3) contact between the mouth and any body part where the staff has the intent to abuse, humiliate, arouse, or gratify sexual desire; (4) penetration of the anal or genital opening, however slight, by a hand, finger, object, or other instrument; (5) any other intentional contact, either directly or through clothing, of or with the genitalia, anus, groin, breast, inner thigh, or the buttocks where the staff has the intent to abuse, arouse, or gratify sexual desire; and (6) any attempt to engage in the activities described in paragraphs (1) through (5) of this definition.

+   Sexual harassment.
+The term "sexual harassment" means acts conducted by staff on visitors, including (1) any unwelcome sexual advances, requests for sexual favors, or verbal comments, gestures, or actions of a derogatory or offensive sexual nature; and (2) any verbal comments or gestures of a sexual nature, including demeaning references to gender, sexual orientation, sexually suggestive or derogatory comments about body or clothing, or obscene language or gestures.

+   Staff.
+The term "staff" means anyone other than an incarcerated individual who is directly employed by the department.

    Visitor.
-The term "visitor" means any person who enters a city jail with the stated intention of visiting an inmate at any city jail, or any person who is screened by the department for visitation purposes, including but not limited to professionals and any person who registers to visit an inmate in the department's visitor tracking system.
+The term "visitor" means any person who enters a city jail with the stated intention of visiting an incarcerated individual at any city jail, or any person who is screened by the department for visitation purposes, including but not limited to professionals and any person who registers to visit an incarcerated individual in the department's visitor tracking system.

 b.
 The commissioner shall post on the department website on a quarterly basis, within 30 days of the beginning of each quarter, a report containing information pertaining to the visitation of the inmate population in city jails for the prior quarter.
 Such quarterly report shall include the following information in total and disaggregated by whether the visitor is a professional, and also disaggregated by the type of services the professional provides: